 - 1/3 cup honey or pure maple syrup

 - 3/4 cup chopped walnuts, almonds, or pecans (untoasted)

-- 1/2 cup flaked coconut (unsweetened if possible)
+- 1/2 cup flaked coconut (I prefer unsweetened; sweetened works too)

 - 1/2 teaspoon ground cinnamon